Robertfarb/whiteboarding-curriculum/Applying Approaches.md

 **Hi (Name here)**

-**Today I applied for the Software Developer position I saw on XXXXX and noticed you are a Recruiter at Amazing Company.
+**-Today I applied for the Software Developer position I saw on XXXXX and noticed you are a Recruiter at Amazing Company.
 While I do not know if you are the right person to connect with I definitely have the  (Ruby, Front end, Full Stack, Angular, etc.) experience that your team is seeking.
-I am a skilled developer who can code quickly and also believe I would be a great fit for your team who could hit the ground running.**
+I am a skilled developer who can code quickly and also believe I would be a great fit for your team who could hit the ground running.-**

 **I know you are super busy, but I would really enjoy the opportunity to hop on a quick Skype/call to learn more about what roles you and your team are recruiting for and to learn more about you and the company.
 Might you be free to chat for 15 minutes